FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/03MessageStructure.md

 Length field.)
 Block length only represents message body fields; it does not include the length of the group dimension itself, which is a fixed size.

+### Byte alignment of a group entry

+If byte alignment of a repeating group is specified, the start of the first field of each entry should reside at an offset from the start of the buffer that is the next multiple of the alignment attribute.
+If the offset without alignment would not be a multiple of the alignment attribute, then the buffer is padded with octets to that multiple.
+The padding should be set to binary zeroes.

+If byte alignment is not specified for a group, then no padding is introduced to align entries.

 ### Padding at end of a group entry

 By default, the space reserved for an entry is the sum of a group’s